nRF24/RF24Mesh/docs/setup_config.md

 - 1 Raspberry Pi or Arduino to act as the Master Node
 - 1 or more Arduino, Raspberry Pi, etc. (Sensor Nodes)
-- 2 or more NRF24L01+ radio modules
+- 2 or more NRF24L01+ or the above with NRF52x radio modules
 - 1 or more various sensors for your sensor nodes

 ### Software Requirements